sergIlov/gogarin/DESIGN.md

 # Bird's-eye view
-**Space center** manages **satellites**.
+_Space center_ manages _satellites_.
 Satellite does one thing and does it well.
-A satellite is a Go application that communicates with the space center via Redis/RabbitMQ/NSQ/Apache Kafka.
+A satellite is a Go application that communicates with the space center via a _message broker_.
-Satellite is either a trigger, a filter, a modifier, an action, or a splitter.
+Satellite is either a _trigger_, a _filter_, a _modifier_, an _action_, or a _splitter_.
-You can maximize throughput by running many instances of the same satellite on different hosts.
+You can maximize throughput by running multiple instances of the same satellite on multiple hosts.

 ```
               ++++++++++++++